HankB/game_of_life/C++/README.md

 The central data structure is a cell.
 Each cell has coordinates that icentify its location in the grid and a state.
 The following states describe each cell.

 * `live` - A cell that came into being in a previous iteration and met the requirements to remain alive.
-* `dieing` - A cell that was previously dead but has met the rewuirements to become live in this iteration.
-In this iteration, this cell "counts" bu will be removed before the next iteration.
+* `dieing` - A cell that was previously live but has not met the requirements to remain alive in this iteration.
+In this iteration, this cell "counts" but will be removed before the next iteration.
 * `born` - this cell was not live but has met the requirements to become live and will be live in the next iteration.

 Processing will occur in two passes.